Advocacy

 In 2007, Noëlla founded Malaika, a grassroots nonprofit that educates and empowers girls and their communities.
 The foundation operates in Kalebuka, a village 45 minutes away from Noëlla's hometown of Lubumbashi in the Democratic Republic of the Congo.

-Malaika has five components: an accredited school; a community center; a clean water program with the building and refurbishment of 31 wells; and an agriculture program.
+Malaika has five components: an accredited school; a community center; technical programs in collaboration with Caterpillar Foundation, training young adults on real equipment as mechanics, electricians, carpenters and dwellers; a clean water program with the building and refurbishment of 31 wells; and an agriculture program.
 Malaika is an ecosystem and a community-driven model that can be duplicated anywhere in the world.

 Noëlla volunteers her time and skills to the charity, alongside a global team of professionals who also provide their expertise on a pro-bono basis.
 Malaika’s success to date has been the result of the dedication and hard work of a team of Congolese staff members working on the ground and around-the-clock support from a team of volunteers across the world.